 Not content with anything ever (I mean, the first home decor piece I ever wrote was called “My Design ADD” — who knew I’d get diagnosed with real ADHD a decade later?! — actually, anyone who’s ever met me), I needed to make it better, and prettier.
 MORE INSTAGRAM WORTHY.
-Plus, I got an assignment from the DIY Network: How to replace your kitchen cabinets with open shelving.
+Plus, I got an assignment from the DIY Network: How to replace your kitchen cabinets with open shelving (here it is, by the way).
 Which I might have begged them to give me so I could convince Kyle that I had to do this.
 FOR WORK.
-(The piece isn’t live yet but I’ll update with a link when it is.)

 Since my livelihood and future career prospects clearly depended upon this project, I DM’d Shawn and we hatched a plan!
 I should probably point out that four weeks ago, Shawn was just my high school friend’s husband.
 But 976 Instagram messages and three dust-filled weekends later, he’s basically the Jonathan Scott to my [whoever those blonde ladies are who boss around the construction dudes on HGTV].
 I’m sure he’s about to get real sick of me and all my to-dos, but he’s launching his own renovation and restoration business, so at least I won’t be the only one telling him that my photo-worthy backsplash made of joint compound and paint will be JUST FINE.